 - A credit card holder inside the case.
 It is convenient for commuters to hold public transportation card.

 - Decent and full protection for Galaxy S9 and S9+.
-It protects camera lens, screen, back and rim
+It protects the camera lens, screen, back, and the rim.

 - Top-notch build quality.

-- Improved design with top side fully covered.
+- Improved design with the top side fully covered.

 - Improved texture of the surface material.